biopragmatics/bioregistry/exports/contexts/README.md

 - Requests can be
 - Each context must list its maintainers along with their current GitHub, email, and ORCID.
+- This README should also be updated to reflect new contexts (though this might be automated in the future.)

 #### Editing a pre-existing context